 Clicking on the cover takes you to an Amazon page.
 Do it.
 Buy a book.

-THE QUEEN OF NO TOMORROWS (pre-order only, coming this fall)
+THE QUEEN OF NO TOMORROWS (order on Amazon now)

 Cait MacReady spends her days in the Special Collections library at UCLA, restoring old books and saving them from the ravages of age.
 By night she's either catching a show or working her real job, making copies of antique and forbidden texts.
 But don't call them forgeries.
 She only gives the customers exactly what they want.